danielpmorton/pyastrobee/readme.md

 ## Status
 ### TODOs:
+- [ ] Add some notes about using the keyboard controller somewhere
+- [ ] Implement force control / velocity control
+- [ ] Make the debug visualizer camera position an input in `initialize_pybullet` so we can start the visualization inside the ISS
+- [ ] Move info about working with the NASA ROS sim out of "Assorted Notes" and into its own page in docs
 - [ ] Finish cleanup of Astrobee() code
   - [ ] Figure out timesteps, tolerances, step parameters
   - [ ] Figure out if the while loops shuold be moved somewhere else